bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 ==========

-The right to privacy is a fundamental human right, not just a privilege, and that same right should transfer across to the digital domain.
-But the reality is privacy in the digital domain either does not exist or is being eroded.
+The right to privacy is a fundamental human right, not just a privilege, and that same right should transfer across to cyberspace.
+But the reality is privacy in cyberspace either does not exist or is being eroded.

 Some would say, *I have nothing to hide, so why should I care*.
 The following quotes are my answer to anyone with such a dismissive attitude.